btholt/complete-intro-to-computer-science/lessons/spatial-complexity.md

 ## Okay, sure, but why

 As before, this is just a tool to make sure your design fits your needs.
 One isn't necessarily better than the other.
 And very frequently you need to make the trade off of computational complexity vs spatial.
-Some algoriths eat a lot of memory but go fast and there are lots that eat zero memory but go slow.
+Some algorithms eat a lot of memory but go fast and there are lots that eat zero memory but go slow.
 It just depends on what your needs are.

 Here's an example: let's say you're writing code that's going to be run a PlayStation 3 and it needs to sort 1000 TV shows according to what show you think the customer is going to want to see.
 PS3s have a decent processor but very little memory available to apps.
 In this case, we'd want to trade off in favor of spatial complexity and trade off against computational complexity: the processor can do more work so we can save memory.